pandas DataFrames

 sample3 Wt typeA 3

-Alternatively, we can use the list of indices [] to extract any number of rows or columns.
-Let’s extract the first, third, and sixth rows.
+Alternatively, we could use the list of indices [] to extract any number of rows or columns.
+Let’s extract the first, third and sixth rows.

 metadata.iloc[[0, 2, 5], :]